data-apis/data-apis.github.io/content/blog/array_api_v2025_release.md

-Over the past year, we've worked closely with maintainers of downstream libraries, such as SciPy, scikit-learn, and others, to identify friction points when targeting the Array API.
+Over the past year, we've worked closely with maintainers of downstream libraries, such as SciPy, scikit-learn, and others, to identify friction points when targeting the array API.
 In response, the 2025 revision includes:

 - Clarifications to ambiguous or under-specified behaviors.
 - Improved consistency across related APIs.